sorilee/sorilee.github.io/_posts/notes/2020-07-22-computational-resources-for-syntax-analysis-and-semantic-parsing.md

   - Pre-trained English parsers: [listed](https://github.com/masashi-y/depccg/blob/master/README.md#using-a-pretrained-english-parser) in depccg's README.
   - Pre-trained Japanese parser: [described](https://github.com/masashi-y/depccg/blob/master/README.md#using-a-pretrained-japanese-parser) in depccg's README.

+**ccg2lambda (2016).**

+- [Mar16]

+**Mineshima *et al.***

+The strategy we use to build a semantic lexicon is similar to that of Bos et al. (2004).
+A lexical entry for each open word class consists of a syntactic category in CCG (possibly with syntactic features) and a semantic representation encoded as a λ-term.
+Fig. 1 gives an example.1 For a limited number of closed words such as logical or functional expressions, a λ-term is directly assigned to a surface form (see Fig. 2).
+The output formula is obtained by combining each λ-term in accordance with meaning composition rules and then by applying β-conversion.

+- [Min15]

 **EasySRL (2015).**

 - A [semantic role labelling](https://en.wikipedia.org/wiki/Semantic_role_labeling) (SRL) model based on *joint* CCG syntactic and semantic parsing. [[Lew15]](https://www.aclweb.org/anthology/D15-1169.pdf)